AmanTank187/blogger/README.md

 - Enable log in/sign up without using gems such as devise.

+- Using partials to minimise writing code on the front end.

+- Being able to write model tests.

 - REST - Representational state transfer: Mapping HTTP verbs to CRUD actions.
 HTTP verbs are get,post,put/patch and destory.

 - Understanding of MVC due to rails strict layout.